Citizenship

 How to Become a U.S. Citizen Through Military Service

-If you served honorably in the military, your requirements for eligibility vary depending on whether your military service occurred during a hostile or peacetime period.
+If you served honorably in the military, your eligibility requirements vary depending on whether your service was during a hostile or peacetime period.
 With the former, eligibility requirements include:

 • If you served during a hostile period, you might apply for naturalization immediately.